Juliet-Whiskey/cyber-library/README.md

 - [Pen Test Partners](https://www.pentestpartners.com/security-blog/):The Pen Test Partners Security Blog brings you the latest news and trends in penetration testing and the internet security industry.

 ## Learning & Development Resources
 A collection of resources for learning about security and hacking, as well as platforms to practise - [Link](test).

+Platforms

+Certifications
+CISM - What online resources are helpful